CreativeMaladjustment/stelligent-u-020201208/08-cloudwatch-logs/README.md

 made.
 Test this mechanism by creating and modifying new EC2 instances.
 Make sure to clean up the CloudFormation stacks and any other resources when you are done.

+> in lab8task*.yml --- got an email on instance state change